Scientific: Pentas lanceolata

 Light: Full sun to partial shade

-Soil: Rich, organic soil (high water and nutrient holding capacity) that is well drained
+Soil: Provide star clusters a rich soil amended with organic matter (high water and nutrient holding capacity) that is well drained.

 Watering: Star clusters requires frequent moderate amounts of water to grow in Phoenix during the summer.